Born: 22 May 1943, Belfast, Northern Ireland

 Role: Founder of the Northern Ireland Peace Movement (later renamed Community of Peace People)

-Betty Williams received her Nobel Prize one year later, in 1977.
+Betty Williams and Mairead Corrigan received their Nobel Prize one year later, in 1977.

 Prize share: 1/2